 We’ve found the following points to be particularly noteworthy in answering this question:

 Doing something in moderation is not the same as overdoing it.
-In our interview with Marc Sklar, the Fertility Expert, he stresses that after years of clinical practice prescribing vaginal steams for fertility, disrupting the vaginal biome was the least of his concerns, and that he has “never seen it cause yeast infections” or “any negative effects in the vaginal area,” for that matter.
+In our interview with fertility expert Marc Sklar, he stresses that after years of prescribing vaginal steams for his clients, disrupting the vaginal biome was the least of his concerns, and that he has “never seen it cause yeast infections” or “any negative effects in the vaginal area.”
 He does, however, recommend against over-doing it:

 I think if someone does this excessively, and does this daily, for instance…if you’re influencing the environment regularly and not allowing the body to recover from that… then yes, I do think it can have adverse effects.
 I have yet to see anyone do anything like that and I haven’t seen anybody have any negative side effects from [steaming in general].
 But you know in terms of changing microbiome… If you do it once a month, twice a month, maybe even three times a month spaced out, then I don’t think it will have that sort of effect, and I’ve never seen that.

-The vaginal microbiome is complicated and contains a wide variety of both “good” and “bad” bacteria.
-What is considered “healthy” varies from woman to woman.
+The vaginal microbiome contains a wide variety of both “good” and “bad” bacteria, and everyone’s is different!
+What is considered “healthy” in the vagina completely varies from woman to woman.
 Moreover, the mix of bacteria in many healthy women’s vaginal biomes can change significantly over short periods of time; in others it remains more constant.
-Bacteria vary so much among individuals that there is no such thing as a “normal” vaginal microbiome.75 More recent research reveals even more complexity in the nuances of what makes a healthy vaginal biome:
+Bacteria vary so much among individuals that there is simply no such thing as a “normal” vaginal microbiome.75 More recent research reveals even more complexity in the nuances of what makes a healthy vaginal biome:

 Lactobacillus bacteria—long thought to keep vaginas healthy—are not created equal.
 For some researchers, L. crispatus is emerging as the vagina’s superhero.
 It not only pumps out the best mix of two different types of lactic acid to keep the vagina inhospitable to other bugs, but it also fortifies a woman’s vaginal mucus to trap and keep at bay HIV and other pathogens.
 To confuse matters further, some of the vaginal villains deemed the culprits in BV, Gardnerella, Prevotella, and Atopobium, have been found in the vaginas of healthy women.76